alexander-t1bb1ts/VMVPN/README.md

 <img src="https://i.postimg.cc/tTs68tk0/Screenshot-2023-11-14-232815.png"/> <img src="https://i.postimg.cc/4N6cC363/Screenshot-2023-11-14-233001.png"/>
 </p>
 <br />
-Then we'll run through and complete our setup Wizard really quick.
+Once downloaded, we'll open the file and run through its installation + setup Wizard.

 <p>
 Once the application has installed, you can then enter your credentials previously established with protonvpn, and log right in.
+If you haven't already created an account with protonvpn, you should be able to through the application itself.

   <img src="https://i.postimg.cc/rsWYGfVV/Screenshot-2023-11-15-003351.png"/>
 </p>